remydubois/lsnms/README.md

 ```
 pip install lsnms
 ```
-or by cloning this repo
+or by cloning this repo with poetry
 ```
 git clone https://github.com/remydubois/lsnms
 cd lsnms/
-pip install -e .
+poetry install
 ```
 Only dependencies are numpy and numba.